 Turning to writing helped Donna heal from her injuries and she is thrilled that her debut novel Broken won an Author Academy Award, gaining recognition that propelled her onto a global stage.
 Speaking in Columbus, Ohio about her book and her recovery ignited a passion to share her story with the world.
 Although already qualified in the field of mental health and human behaviour Donna felt that because of her memory loss she needed to re-qualify and has done that during 2019.
 It’s also been the year she has stepped up to speak openly about her experiences in hope that it helps others.

 Releasing LOST SOUL: Poetry From A Broken Mind And My Journey Of Recovery, her autobiographical and very personal account wasn't a decision taken lightly but was the first step in setting into motion a series of books on how she reclaimed her life – the second book FREE SPIRIT: Breaking Beyond Limitations will be released soon.
 All of Donna’s books are available on Amazon and can be reached via these two main links: UK / USA.

-I'm mum to four amazing children and also to my son-in-law (who's actually been a part of my family since 2011) and my son-in-law-to-be (hopefully).
-The older five are grown up and at work or university and my youngest is at high school.
-As a single parent for most of their lives they've certainly kept me on my toes over the years.
-They provide me with such joy, inspiration, motivation and support and I could not be prouder of everything they have become and are working towards.
+Donna claims she’s become a better version of herself because of the opportunities she’s created through her work and those she’s met and therefore because of her injury.
+She is mum to four amazing children and also to her son-in-law (who's actually been a part of her family since 2011).
+The older four are grown up and at work or university and her youngest is at college studying A-levels.
+As a single parent for most of their lives they've certainly kept her on her toes over the years.
+They provide Donna with such joy, inspiration, motivation and support and she couldn't be prouder of everything they have become and are working towards.